wwdorian/obsidian/wwdorian/order 19.md

 ---

 Objectives:
-1. appraisal of risk problems, in particular business risk situations, from a multi-dimensional perspective.
+1. appraisal of risk **problems**, in particular business risk situations, from a multi-dimensional perspective.
 2. reinforce the notion that risk is context-specific.
 3. risk management is predicated on a socially constructed reality of the world.
 4. a holistic approach.